 For Machen, the very fact that the passage does not have a history of Jewish messianic interpretation and the very unlikelihood of this passage being interpreted messianically makes the New Testament account all the more credible.
-In other words, the gospel writer, Matthew, was not trying to fit Jesus' life into a traditional mold, but rather turned to Scripture to explain what had taken place in the event of the virgin birth.
+In other words, the gospel writer, Matthew, was not trying to fit Jesus’ life into a traditional mold, but rather turned to Scripture to explain the shocking thing that had taken place in the event of the virgin birth.

-One cannot assert that the prophet was speaking of a virgin technically on the basis of the word almah.
-Nor can a serious student lightly dismiss the word as having no possible reference to a miraculous conception.
+Therefore, at the end of the day, we can’t assert that the prophet was speaking of a virgin technically on the basis of the word almah.
+Nor can we lightly dismiss the word as having no possible reference to a miraculous conception.

 2. Genesis 24:43; Exodus 2:8; Isaiah 7:14; Proverbs 30:19.

 3. For a thorough study of these passages, see Young, Edward J., The Immanuel Prophecy: Isaiah 7:14-16 (Second Article).
 The Westminster Theological Journal, 16:23-50 (November 1953), p.
 171-177.

 4. LaSor, William Sanford, n.d., Isaiah 7:14—”Young Woman” or “Virgin,” Unpublished manuscript, Fuller Theological Seminary, p.
 5-6.

 5. Young, p.
 33.